Interview with Photographer Mark Hersch

 Visible in the photograph is the south porch and balustrade on the roof.
-Both of these features were added to the Mansion after George Washington’s death, so they were removed in 1932.
+Both of these features were added to the Mansion after George Washington’s death, so they have been removed, the south porch in 1931 and the balustrade in 1936.
 On the back of the photograph the names of the woman are listed from left to right: Mrs. Ball, Mrs. Broadwell, Mrs. Eve, Mrs. Sweat; Mrs. Laughton, Mrs. Townsend, Miss Harper; Mrs. Herbert, Mrs. Richardson, Mrs. Walker, Mrs. Washington, Mrs. Chase, Mrs. Comegys, Mrs. Mitchell, and Mrs. Pickens.

 Original photograph by Luke Dillon, Pullman's Gallery, Washington, DC.Purchase "The Ladies, Ever Vigilant"

 Around the turn of the 20th century this photograph was taken of tomb guard Thomas Bushrod at the New Tomb.
 In his will, George Washington identified the location and provisions for the construction of this tomb.
 While Washington died in 1799, it would take decades for this tomb to be built.
 In 1831, George and Martha Washington and 25 family members were moved from the old tomb to this new one.